Ditch the weights with this effective no-equipment full-body workout

 Sets: 3 Reps: 10

 • Lift your right hand and move it slightly further to the right.
 Do the same with your left hand.
-Try to keep your body still while you this.
+Try to keep your body still while you do this.

-5. Plank shoulder taps and pushbacks
+5. Plank shoulder tap and pushback

 Sets: 3 Reps: 10